prof-rossetti/georgetown-opim-243-201901/notes/environment-variables.md

 MY_SECRET_MESSAGE="SecretPassword123"
 ```

-To load these variables from the ".env" file into a Python program, use [the `dotenv` package](/notes/python/packages/dotenv.md).
+To load these variables from the ".env" file into a Python program, use [the `dotenv` package](/notes/python/packages/dotenv.md), then access them using [the `os` module](/notes/python/modules/os.md#environment-variables).